brendalf/brendalf/README.md

 ##

 Interested in machine learning products (end-to-end) and open source tools.
-Proficient in Linux, Git, Vim, Shell, and programming languages, like C++, Python, and JavaScript.
+Proficient in Linux, Git, Shell, and programming languages, like C++, Python, and JavaScript.
+Learning Rust and Elixir.

 Current projects:
 * [mix.nvim](https://github.com/brendalf/mix.nvim): A Mix Wrapper for Neovim.